 What is a Poor Man’s Patent?

-The idea behind a poor man’s patent is simple: the inventor writes down the details of his or her invention, mails it in an unopened envelope and sends it to himself or herself by certified mail (or another proof-of-delivery method).
-As long as the envelope remains unsealed, the envelope will provide evidence that it is in fact the inventor’s own property and that he or she can use this against competitors.
+For starters, the poor man’s patent method is outdated and will damage your chances of getting a valid patent later.
+The idea behind the poor man’s patent was simple: the inventor wrote down the details of his or her invention, mailed it in an unopened envelope and sent it to himself or herself by certified mail (or another proof-of-delivery method).
+As long as the envelope remained unsealed, the envelope would provide evidence that it is in fact the inventor’s own property and that he or she could use this against competitors.

 ‘Poor man’s patent’